jamestorres1988/LOL-Win-Predictor/README.md

-# Supervised Learning Capstone: Predicting Wins for League of Legends
+# Predicting Wins for League of Legends

 In this model, we will be using several different classifiers to predict wins for League of Legends.
 Here's the original [link](https://www.kaggle.com/datasnaek/league-of-legends#games.csv) for this dataset.